Jeevitha-aj-Github/oct-mini-project/README.md

 │
 └── README.md

-Why This Matters
+What This Project Demonstrates

-The methods used here are the first steps toward:
+The methods used here are the first essential steps for:

-automated layer boundary detection
+automated retinal layer boundary detection

 retinal morphometry